After completing this unit you will:

 My GP couldn’t do anything to change what had happened but she listened.

-As you watch the film, reflect on how the GP could have used language to make the consultation more positive for Natalie.
+As you watch the film, reflect on how the GP could have expressed herself differently to make the consultation more positive for Natalie.

 You might not be able to meet all the woman’s expectations when she is distressed but understanding, kindness and acknowledging her feelings can help.